greduan/blog-content/src/blog/2018-08-19-new-website.md

 date: 2018-02-19
 ---

-So there's a new website and blog, in both design, engine.
+So there's a new website and blog, in both design and engine.

 So the basic changes are: